What is hair porosity, and how do you determine yours?

-With medium porosity hair, you're actually lucky enough to get away with anything.
-Not in the mood for an hair mask?
+With medium porosity hair, you're actually lucky enough to get away with almost anything.
+Not in the mood for a hair mask?
 No problem!
-Your hair still looks fantastic.
-But fantastic hair also needs the right care.
-So wash your hair weekly, use a mask when necessary, and do not use too heavy products in your hair.
+Your hair will still look fabulous.

 Do you now know how porous your hair is and how to take care of your beautiful head of hair?
 Share it with us using the hashtag #CGMlook on Instagram!
 We’d like nothing more than to see your beautiful curls become healthier by the day.

 Curly Hair - Styling